mizosoft/methanol/docs/interceptors.md

 !!! attention
     If a cache is installed, `Methanol` does automatic redirection by itself, which would otherwise be done by the backend.
 This allows redirects to be cached, increasing cache efficiency.
-As a consequence, backend interceptors may be invoked more than once in the presence of a cache.
+As a consequence, backend interceptors may get invoked more than once in the presence of a cache.

 ## Registration